mauroalberti/geocouche/README.md

 **Stereonet plotting**

-Plots can use a new or a pre-existing stereonet (provided it was not closed) (Fig. 6).
+Plots can use a new or a pre-existing stereonet plot.
+Previous plots can be erased by using the button Clear stereonet (see Fig. 2).

-Planes can be plotted as great circles or as plane normals, axes as poles or as normal great circles.
+Plane can be plotted as great circles or as plane normals, axes as poles or as normal great circles, faults with slickenlines as great circles with arrows or alternatvely as T-L diagrams (Fig. 6).

 ![alt text](/help/ims/geocouche_bl_plot_choices.png "Stereonet plot interface")